Annual Drinking Water Quality Report

 2020 Full Report (PDF)

 We are pleased to present the Annual Drinking Water Quality Report.
-This report is a snapshot of your water quality in 2019.
+This report is a snapshot of your water quality in 2020.
 It includes details about from where your water comes, what it contains, and how it compares to standards set by regulatory agencies.
 Our goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and to providing you with this information.
-If you have any questions about the report or concerning your water, please contact Jacksonville Public Services at 910 938-5233.
+If you have any questions about the report or your City water, please contact the Jacksonville Water Plant at 910 938-5234.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any regularly scheduled meeting of the Water and Sewer Advisory Committee held monthly at City Hall.

 What The EPA Wants You To Know